wistia/wistia-open-docs/_posts/integrations.md

 * [Weebly](http://kb.weebly.com/embed-audio-and-video.html)
 * [WildApricot](http://help.wildapricot.com/display/DOC/Adding+video+clips)

 {{ "If you know of a service that plays well with Wistia that is not on this list, send it along!
-Just e-mail support@wistia.com and we'll give you a high five for it or something!" | alert }}
+[Contact us](http://wistia.com/support/contact) and we'll give you a high five for it or something!" | alert }}